cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 ### previous_model
 **Optional:** This property lists another model directory from which to load weights into this model when constructed.
 No checks are done for model compatibility.

-### previous_modelVersion
-**Optional:** This property is used along with the previous_model property.
-This property controls the version of the previous model that will be used.

 ## model_transforms
 **Optional:** This section includes a **chain** of transforms that will be applied to the model